 Once a student submits a deposit to the Admissions Office and receipt of the deposit is confirmed, students are required to activate their Columbia University e-mail address in order to receive an email of their E-Bill account statement.
 Email accounts can be set up online at CUIT.
 Students who have submitted a deposit are encouraged to complete this process as soon as possible.
 This will allow students to receive their E-Bill in a timely manner in order to make payment arrangements and avoid late fee charges.

-After registration each semester, all students with enrollment recieve an E-Bill which indicates actual charges, payments, and any balance or credit.
+After registration each semester, all students with enrollment receive an E-Bill which indicates actual charges, payments, and any balance or credit.
 The notification of additional monthly E-Bills is emailed whenever there is activity on the account.
 You may contact the University’s Student Service Center directly with any billing questions at 212-854-4400, or visit the website for further information on E-Billing.